chaos-mesh/website/docs/simulate-network-chaos-in-physical-nodes.md

 ### Network corruption

-You can run the following command to see the configuration of simulated network corruption using Chaosd:
+You can run the command below to see the configuration of simulated network corruption using Chaosd.

+#### The command for network corruption

+The command is as follows:

 ```bash
 chaosd attack network corrupt --help